envris/digital-trade-handbook/framework-principles/index.md

 An example of the different levels:
 1. Digitisation: "Welcome to the online version of our paper form.
 Your permit will be issues by mail in 30 days."
 2. Digitalisation: "We've redesigned our operations.
 Everything is more efficient and smooth.
 Thanks for using our online form.
 Here's your permit."
 3. Digital transformation: "No more form - we've got data from other agencies you deal with.
 We've determined your risk level and you don't need a permit.
-By the way, you also quality for this grant."
+By the way, you also qualify for this grant."

 ## Human-centred design